ryancramerdesign/TextformatterVideoEmbed/README.md

-# Video embed for YouTube and Vimeo
+# Video or Social Post Embed

-ProcessWire Textformatter module that enables translation of YouTube or Vimeo URLs to full embed codes, resulting in a viewable video in textarea fields you apply it to.
+ProcessWire Textformatter module that enables translation of YouTube, Vimeo, Instagram, Facebook, Twitter or Issuu URLs to full embed codes, resulting in a viewable video or social post in textarea fields you apply it to.

 ## How to install

 - Copy the TextformatterVideoEmbed.module file to your /site/modules/ directory (or place it in /site/modules/TextformatterVideoEmbed/).

 - Click *check for new modules* in ProcessWire Admin Modules screen.
-Click *install* for the module labeled: "Video embed for YouTube/Vimeo".
+Click *install* for the module labeled: "Video or Social Post Embed".

 - Now you will be on the module config screen.
 Please make note of the config options and set as you see fit.

 ## How to use

 - Edit your *body* field in Setup > Fields (or whatever field(s) you will be placing videos in).
-On the *details* tab, find the *Text Formatters* field and select "Video embed for YouTube/Vimeo".
+On the *details* tab, find the *Text Formatters* field and select "Video or Social Post Embed".
 Save.

 - Edit a page using the field you edited and paste in YouTube and/or Vimeo video URLs each on their own paragraph.